mandaris/lab-play/README.md

 - Change the format of the `replies.html` to better seperate the entries
 - Make categories line up in two columns for taxonimy listings
 - Other style adjustments that I made over time

+1.5.01
+- Place a `div` around the `replies.html` header
+- Adjust `h1` size to be smaller
+- Add styling to `.icon` class
+- Add `text-shadow` to headers
+- Add icons to share actions